Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 When a colony swarms, the old queen leaves with a large portion of the flying bees.
 This usually happens after the development of queen cells within the hive.
 What remains is a reduced colony with brood, stores, and developing queen cells.

 The colony is now focused on raising a new queen.
 This is a natural process — and often a healthy one — but it means there will be a temporary pause in egg laying.
+That pause is why pages like After Swarm – Eggs and Virgin Queen Timeline are so important after a missed swarm.

 What To Do Immediately

 Your first instinct might be to “fix” things quickly — but this is where many problems are made worse.
+After a swarm, the best beekeeper response is usually slower and more deliberate than people expect.

 - Identify how many queen cells are present